makersacademy/chitter-challenge/README.md

 Green.

+### Refactoring with ActiveRecord

+ActiveRecord is a Object Relational Mapping (ORM) gem.
+It controls the way that objects (in this case peeps) are transfered into the database, and pulled out from the database.

 <!--

+### Refactoring to a Persistent Database Connection

-In order to provide a persistent connection to the correct database, rather than setting it up every time access is required, I decided to create a DatabaseConnection class.
+In order to provide a persistent connection to the correct database, rather than setting it up every time access is required, the connection can be handled by a DatabaseConnection class.

 Wrote a test for DatabaseConnection.setup to create a connection to 'chitter_test'.
 Red.